 iTunes Songs Greyed Out: Check the Audio Format of the Problem Track

 When you encounter this issue of DRM protected tracks, there are a few options for you to consider.
-The first is to explore if you want to upgrade your iTunes account to subscription-based iTunes Match service or subscribe to Apple Music.
+The first is to explore if you want to upgrade your iTunes account to a subscription-based iTunes Match service or subscribe to Apple Music.